Dubbak by-election: BJP candidate secures surprise lead

-Dubbak by-election is turning out to be a see-saw battle between BJP candidate M. Raghunandan Rao and ruling TRS party nominee Solipeta Sujatha Reddy, with the former securing a lead of 3,734 vote by the end of tenth round of counting.
+Dubbak by-election is turning out to be a see-saw battle between BJP candidate M. Raghunandan Rao and ruling TRS party nominee Solipeta Sujatha Reddy, with the former securing a lead of 4,030 vote by the end of 12th round of counting.

 The bypoll was held following the death of TRS MLA Solipeta Ramalinga Reddy.
 The party fielded his wife Ms. Sujatha Reddy while Congress gave ticket to M. Srinivas Reddy, son of four-time MLA and former Minister Cheruku Muthyam Reddy.